google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 ### Submoduled C/C++ dependencies

 Submoduled dependencies retain their Git histories.
-OSV-Scanner v1.4.3+ is able to determine the most recent Git commits for the submoduled dependencies and return any associated vulnerabilities.
+[OSV-Scanner](https://google.github.io/osv-scanner/) [v1.4.3](https://github.com/google/osv-scanner/releases/tag/v1.4.3) is able to determine the most recent Git commits for the submoduled dependencies and return any associated vulnerabilities.

 For example, let’s consider the [yuzu](https://github.com/yuzu-emu/yuzu) project and see if we can find any vulnerabilities in the project dependencies.
 We’ll be working from commit `43be2bfe332d5537041262eb08037993239eaf5f` for this example.